Skip to content

 In-scope services will only have to meet the duties under the OSA if they are considered to be “regulated”.
 A service is “regulated” if it has “links to the UK” and is not exempt.
 The UK links test is met if a service has a “significant number of UK users”, the UK forms part of the service’s “target” market or the service is capable of being used in the UK and there are reasonable grounds to believe that the content on the service presents a “material risk of significant harm” to UK users.

-Ofcom has produced draft guidance and codes of practice on the safety measures each type of service provider should take, and more are expected over the next year or two.
+Ofcom has produced guidance and codes of practice on the safety measures each type of service provider should take.
 The applicable measures will vary depending on the size of the service and also how “risky” the service is perceived to be.

 Finally, providers may be subject to additional obligations on the basis that they have been designated as providing category 1, 2A or 2B services.
-These are services which meet certain thresholds to be set out in secondary legislation by the Secretary of State - the thresholds are expected to be finalised in 2025.
+These are services which meet certain thresholds set out in secondary legislation made by the Secretary of State.

 Get an indication on whether your organisation is in-scope of the Online Safety Act by exploring the flowcharts below: